Posterior convergence rates for estimating large precision matrices using graphical models: Introduction

 The paper is organized as follows.
 In the next section, we discuss some preliminaries on graphical models.
-In Section \ref{sec:modelandprior}, we formulate the estimation problem and the describe the corresponding model assumptions.
-Section \ref{sec:mainresults} deals with the main results related to posterior convergence rates.
+In Section \ref {sec:modelandprior}, we formulate the estimation problem and the describe the corresponding model assumptions.
+Section \ref {sec:mainresults} deals with the main results related to posterior convergence rates.
 A method for selecting the banding parameter using the explicit form of the marginal likelihood of a graph is discussed in Section \ref{sec:bandestim}.
-In Section \ref{sec:sim}, we compare the performance of the Bayesian estimators with that of the graphical maximum likelihood estimator (MLE) and the banding estimator proposed by \cite{bickel2008regularized}.
-Proof of the main results are presented in Section \ref{sec:proofs}.
-Some auxiliary lemmas and their proofs are included in the Appendix.
+In Section \ref{sec:sim}, we compare the performance of the Bayesian estimators with that of the graphical maximum likelihood estimator (MLE) and the banding estimator proposed in \cite{bickel2008regularized}.
+Proofs of the results are presented in Section \ref{sec:proofs}.
+Some auxiliary lemmas and their proofs are given in the \hyperref[app]{Appendix}.